 Bull Flag & Bear Flag

-Continuation patterns that appear as a brief consolidation against the trend before continuation.
+Bull Flag & Bear Flag is continuation patterns that appear as a brief consolidation against the trend before continuation.
+Learn how to identify the structure, validate the setup, and avoid false signals.

 Flags are like catching your breath during a sprint.
 The trend pauses briefly, then continues in the same direction.